cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/new-application-or-project.md

 name: New Application or Project
 about: 'Proposal for a new application or project. '
 title: New Application
-labels: 'Type: New Application, Index'
+labels: 'Index, Type: New Application'
 assignees: amenity, TracyLinder

 ---